jepsen-io/jepsen/doc/plan.md

 ## Core

-- Deprecate model argument in checker; these should be arguments to checker constructors instead.
-- Clean up checker/counter: remove failed ops in an initial pre-pass, rather than adding them then undoing those adds.
 - Macro like (synchronize-nodes test), which enforces a synchronization barrier where (count nodes threads) must come to sync on the test map.
 - Generator/each works on each *process*, not each *thread*, but almost always,